kenichi/angelo/README.md

 Each "section" can accessed with a familiar, `Hash`-like syntax, and can be iterated over with a `.each` block.

-When a `POST /` with a 'foo=' param is received, any value is messaged out to any '/' connected websockets.
-When a `POST /bar` with a 'bar=' param is received, any value is messaged out to all websockets that connected to '/bar'.
+When a `POST /` with a 'foo' param is received, any value is messaged out to any '/' connected websockets.
+When a `POST /bar` with a 'bar' param is received, any value is messaged out to all websockets that connected to '/bar'.

 ### Tasks + Async / Future